This whole situation about the COVID-19 in Thailand and all over the world has been out of control.

 - Richard Barrow in Thailand

 He’s a teacher and blogger living in Thailand.
-He does a tremendous job at keeping his social media accounts up to date with the latest news about Thailand, including what’s going on with the COVID-19.
+He does a tremendous job of keeping his social media accounts up to date with the latest news about Thailand, including what’s going on with the COVID-19.

 - Update on the numbers of cases in Thailand (and the world) on Worldometers